 - Rainbow Health Care aims to help improve the health and well-being of LGBT2SQ+ people.

 - Central Toronto Youth Services (CTYS) is a community-based, accredited Children’s Mental Health Centre that serves many of Toronto’s most vulnerable youth.
-Check out their resource guide for parents of trans youth.
+Read their resource guide for parents of trans youth.

 - See the Toronto District School Board (TDSB) Guidelines for the Accommodation of Transgender and Gender Non-Conforming Students and Staff.